YamahaCoded/YamahaCoded/README.md

 # こんにちは、世界！

 Hi, i’m @YamahaCoded
-I’ve been interested in data science and cyber security
+I’ve been interested in data science and malware analysis
 Now i'm currently learning Python and C++
 Coding has been my main passion since i was 12
 I speak portuguese, english, spanish and currently i'm working on japanese